WRITE(3P) - phpMan

 or is no longer connected.
 In the latter case, if the socket is

-of type SOCK_STREAM, the SIGPIPE signal is generated to the
+of type SOCK_STREAM, a SIGPIPE signal shall also be sent to the

 EINVAL The STREAM or multiplexer referenced by fildes is linked